MasterLegend/CalWF/README.md

 # CalWF
-A Packge to Hand STM Data
+A Software to Hand STM Data
 Welcome